d12frosted/elpa-mirror/gnu/denote-readme.txt

     is recognized as a Denote note (per the `denote-file-type' user option), such that it includes the new keywords.

-  [ Note that the affected buffers are not saved.
-Users can thus check
+  [ Note that the affected buffers are not saved, unless the user option
-    them to confirm that the new front matter does not cause any problems (e.g. with the `diff-buffer-with-file' command).
-Multiple buffers can be saved in one go with `save-some-buffers' (read its doc string). ]
+    `denote-rename-no-confirm' is non-nil.
+Users can thus check them to confirm that the new front matter does not cause any problems (e.g. with the `diff-buffer-with-file' command).
+Multiple buffers can be saved in one go with the command `save-some-buffers' (read its doc string). ]

-[Contol the letter casing of file names] See section 5.2

 4.5 Rename multiple files based on their front matter